google/WebFundamentals/src/content/en/updates/2018/06/audio-worklet-design-pattern.md

 ## Conclusion

 The ultimate goal of the AudioWorklet is to make the Web Audio API truly "extensible".
-The multi-year effort went to its design to make it possible to implement the rest of Web Audio API with the AudioWorklet.
-In turn, now we have the higher complexity in its design and it can be a unexpected challenge.
+A multi-year effort went into its design to make it possible to implement the rest of Web Audio API with the AudioWorklet.
+In turn, now we have higher complexity in its design and this can be an unexpected challenge.

 Fortunately, the reason for such complexity is purely to empower developers.
 Being able to run WebAssembly on AudioWorkletGlobalScope unlocks huge potential for high-performance audio processing on the web.
-For large-scale audio applications written in C or C++, using the AudioWorklet with SharedArrayBuffer and Worker can be an attractive option to explore.
+For large-scale audio applications written in C or C++, using an AudioWorklet with SharedArrayBuffers and Workers can be an attractive option to explore.

 ## Credits